AyoubBenBrahim/42-OverRide/level08/walkthrough.md

 but since we do not have permission to create any file in backups/ we'll use /tmp

-or simply use an alias
+or simply use an alias, to avoid complex paths
 ```
 level08@OverRide:~$ chmod 777 .
 level08@OverRide:~$ ln -s /home/users/level09/.pass lvl9_pass